top of page

 Stunning

 Fighters with stunning attacks disable their victims.
 Stunned victims will be unable to act on their next turn.
-Portals cannot be stunned because they alrady take no actions.
+Portals cannot be stunned because they already take no actions.
 After becoming unstunned, the victim will be stun immune for a following turn.
 While stun immune, victims cannot be stunned again.

 Capturing Attacks

-If a fighter’s attack carries enough power to destroy an adjacent portal or drone, the player can attempt to capture it instead of damage it.
-Capture attacks can only be attempted against portals or drones.
-A portal cannot be captured if it shares a space with a fighter or drone.
-A drone cannot be captured if it shares a space with a portal.
-Thus, there is some safety in numbers.
 The standard attack calculations are done to see if the capture attack is successful.
 Thus, capture attempts can be blocked and even parried.
 But if successful, the captured portal or drones becomes owned by the attacking player and its health is restored to full health.
-Note that captured cards can be recaptured back.
-When a card is captured, so is its attached equipment.
+Note that captured troops can be recaptured back.
+When a troop is captured, so is its attached equipment.

 Turrets